reem/chatterbox-server-js/README.md

-#chatterbox-server
+# Chatterbox Server

+This is a small example of a server built using nodejs.

+The current implementation on master uses express for its extreme brevity, but the earlier versions used a vanilla nodejs router of our own design.

+It goes without saying that the express version is much simpler.

-This is a copy of the work I did on a private repo, originally a project from [Hack Reactor's](http://hackreactor.com) curriculum.
-This project was worked on with a pair; it's representative of the kind of problems that I've tackled, but not of my solo work.
+This was originally a project from [Hack Reactor's](http://hackreactor.com) curriculum.